i-magdy/KhabeerTask/README.md

 ## And here's what i did

-    this task takes 6-7 hours to be done.
+    this task took 6-7 hours to be done.

 <img src="Screenshot_20230101-114147.png" height="400" alt="My Task"/>